mediapills/cloud-custodian/docs/source/gcp/examples/bucket-delete-role.rst

 Bucket - Delete filtered role for bucket
 ========================================

-The example allows to filtered role for bucket.
+The example allows to delete bucket access control based on filtered roles for buckets.
 It can be used for few resources like

 - bucket-access-control,